 Can I hire someone as a temporary or casual employee to perform academic work?

-No. People hired into under job codes 0001 and 0007 must perform non-academic work.
+Yes.
+People hired under job codes 0001 and 0007 may perform academic work.

 Overtime Pay Requirements